 Based on PC sales of GTA 5, we'd suggest that the company is making a PC variant, but until Rockstar officially announces support, nobody can say for sure.

 Will Red Dead Redemption 2 feature cross-play?

-According to DVS, Rockstar is working on cross-platform multiplayer between PS4 and Xbox One.
+Per a DVS report, Rockstar is allegedly working on cross-platform multiplayer between PS4 and Xbox One.

 Here's a couple of quotes from Jim Ryan, PlayStation head of marketing, speaking to Eurogamer about the potential of cross-platform multiplayer with Minecraft.

 "It's certainly not a profound philosophical stance we have against this.
 We've done it in the past.
 We're always open to conversations with any developer or publisher who wants to talk about it.
-Unfortunately it's a commercial discussion between ourselves and other stakeholders, and I'm not going to get into the detail of that on this particular instance."
+Unfortunately, it's a commercial discussion between ourselves and other stakeholders, and I'm not going to get into the detail of that in this particular instance."